jameson-m-jolley/Gorebrum/README.md

 ### project requirements
 - must have the ability to turn on and off all none essential features.
-- all functions, typs, methods and tests must be documented no exceptions
+- all functions, types, methods, and tests must be documented no exceptions
 - user must be able to export/import the base model as data.